10 Health Benefits of Wine

 Research from Biological Research found light-to-moderate wine consumption was significantly associated with lower dementia risk.
 Dementia is a general term for a decline in mental ability severe enough to interfere with daily life.

 A newer study shows that low levels of alcohol consumption can lower inflammation and help the brain clear away toxins.
 These include toxins associated with Alzheimer's disease, which is a type of dementia.

 3. Wine can protect from a stroke.

-Red wine has not only shown to reduce the risk of stroke (up to 50 percent!), but protects the brain following one.
+Red wine has not only been shown to reduce the risk of stroke (up to 50 percent!) but protects the brain following one.
 According to research from Johns Hopkins Medicine, this is largely due to its resveratrol content.

 Two hours after feeding mice resveratrol, scientists induced an ischemic stroke by cutting off blood supply to the brain.
 They found animals who had preventively ingested the resveratrol suffered significantly less brain damage than the ones not given the compound.